matrix-construct/construct/README.md

 of the old code has been rewritten, the same spirit and _philosophy of the predecessor_ is still obvious throughout.

+#### charybdis/5 federates your IRC network with the atheme/8 module

-This is the first implementation of a Matrix homeserver written in C++.
-It serves matrix clients over HTTP.
-Additionally the RFC1459 family of legacy grammars are employed to translate matrix to and from legacy IRC networks supporting TS6.
+This is the first implementation of a Matrix homeserver written in C++; it serves matrix clients over HTTP.
+The RFC1459 family of legacy grammars are employed to translate matrix to and from legacy IRC networks supporting TS6 in a module called **atheme/8**.

-#### Link charybdis/4 to charybdis/5 to federate your IRC network clients.
+##### Link charybdis/4 to charybdis/5 by loading the atheme/8 module.

 ## Installation